Types of protein that support health and fitness

 They also recommend consuming an average of 15 to 25 grams of protein up to two hours after exercise to increase MPS.
 That same amount is recommended every three to five hours over multiple meals to maximize muscular adaptation.
 Your protein needs may vary depending on factors such as training intensity, duration and personal goals.
 Consulting with a registered dietitian or a sports nutritionist can help you determine the optimal protein intake for your specific fitness requirements.

-Read this blog for information on how protein helps you reach your fitness goals.
+Learn more about how protein helps you reach your fitness goals.